-- 5. En Route Forecast.
-Summarize forecast information that will affect the proposed flight; for example, area forecasts, TAFs, prognosis charts, weather advisories, etc. Provide the information in a logical order; for example, climb out, enroute, and descent. - 6.
-Destination Forecast.
-Provide the destination forecast including significant changes expected within 1 hour before and after the estimated time of arrival (ETA). - 7.
-Winds Aloft.
+5. En Route Forecast.
+Summarize forecast information that will affect the proposed flight; for example, area forecasts for the Gulf of Mexico, Caribbean, Alaska, and Hawaii; Static Graphical Forecast Images for the CONUS, TAFs, prognosis charts, weather advisories, etc. Provide the information in a logical order; for example, climb out, en route, and descent.

+6. Destination Forecast.
+Provide the destination forecast including significant changes expected within 1 hour before and after the estimated time of arrival (ETA).

+7. Winds Aloft.
 Provide forecast winds aloft for the flight using degrees of the compass.
 Interpolate wind directions and speeds between levels and stations as necessary.
-Provide temperature information on request. - 8.
-Notices to Airmen (NOTAM).
-Provide NOTAM information affecting the flight: - (a) NOTAM (D).
+Provide temperature information on request.

+8. Notices to Airmen (NOTAM).
+Provide NOTAM information affecting the flight:

+(a) NOTAM (D).
 All NOTAMs (D), including SUA NOTAMs for restricted areas, aerial refueling, and night vision goggles (NVG).